-With its short learning curve, Eggplant is most suited continuous testing tool for manual testers.
+With its short learning curve, Eggplant is the most suited continuous testing tool for manual testers.
 The tool offers a unique method of test automation: image-based solution.

-Eggplant interacts with Applications Under Test (AUTs) by replicating the users’ points of view through screenshots and images, instead of displaying raw test scripts.
+Eggplant interacts with Applications Under Test (AUTs) by replicating the users’ points of view through screenshots and images instead of displaying raw test scripts.

 Eggplant provides test lab, a cloud devices management service that allows 24/7 access for development teams to use in continuous testing and continuous deployment.

-Moreover, Eggplant supports integration with the CI/CD ecosystem such as Jenkins, Bamboo, CA Agile Requirements Designers, and more.
+Moreover, Eggplant supports integration with the CI/CD ecosystem, such as Jenkins, Bamboo, CA Agile Requirements Designers, and more.